thalida/adventofcode/README.md

 # [Advent of Code](https://adventofcode.com/)

 It was a dark and stormy midnight
 The winds whispered of a fierce foe

 By the light of the moon
 I stared into the abyss of code

 But I was not afraid
 For I had a plan

 2022 would be my year
 Advent of Code would be defeated

 maybe.

 Yours in codetry,
 thalida

-**Current Day:** 0

 ```
                                       ██████████